 Sweden's capital, confident and self-assured, glitters with souvenirs from the day when it ruled as a superpower.
 From pondering gilded royal staterooms to sampling gourmet reindeer and sipping vodka in an ice bar, we experience the city's cultural highlights.
 Then we sail the archipelago for the prettiest island-hopping in northern Europe.

 Although Sweden's royal family beds down at Drottningholm, this complex in Gamla Stan is still the official royal residence.
 The palace, designed in Italian Baroque style, was completed in 1754 after a fire wiped out the previous palace.
 The Changing of the Guard and the awesome, can't-miss Royal Armory are the palace's highlights.
-The Royal Treasury is worth a look; the chapel is nice but no big deal; the Apartments of State are not much as far as palace rooms go; and you can skip Gustav III's Museum of Antiquities and the Museum of Three Crowns.
-The information booth in the semicircular courtyard gives out an explanatory brochure with a map marking the different entrances (main entrance is on the west side — away from the water — but the Royal Armory has a separate entrance).
-In peak season, there are several different English tours a day (included in the admission) — allowing you to systematically cover nearly the entire complex.
-Since the palace is used for state functions, it is sometimes closed to tourists.
+A ticket to the Royal Palace includes four museums: The Royal Apartments are not much as far as palace rooms go but still worthwhile, the Royal Treasury is worth a look, the Museum of Three Crowns gets you down into the medieval cellars to learn about the more interesting earlier castle, and Gustav III's Museum of Antiquities is skippable.
+The chapel is nice enough (and it's free to enter).
+In peak season, the main Royal Palace offers a full slate of English tours covering the different sights.
+Since the palace is used for state functions, it's sometimes closed to tourists.

-This 18th-century theater somehow survived the ages — complete with its instruments, sound-effects machines, and stage sets.
+This 18th-century theater somehow survived the ages — complete with its instruments, original stage sets, and hand-operated sound-effects machines.
 It's one of two such theaters remaining in Europe (the other is in Český Krumlov, Czech Republic).
 Visit it on a guided tour, or check their schedule for the rare opportunity to see perfectly authentic operas.

-The church's carillon has played four times a day since 1666.
-Think of the days when German merchants worked here.
-Today, Germans come to Sweden not to run the economy, but to enjoy its pristine nature (which is progressively harder to find in their own crowded homeland).
+The church's carillon has played four times a day since 1666, when the city was full of German merchants.
 Sweden formally became a Lutheran country even before the northern part of Germany — making this the very first German Lutheran church.

 This small, cozy restaurant (the name means "hide away"), tucked into a peaceful lane, has a stylish hardwood and candlelit interior, great sidewalk seating, and an open kitchen letting you in on Vladimir's artistry.
 If you dine well in Stockholm once (or twice), I'd do it here.
 It's gourmet without pretense.
 They serve delicious, modern Swedish cuisine with a reasonably priced three-course dinner.
 In the good-weather months, they serve weekend lunches; reserve ahead for dinner.

 Everything in the Icebar is made of ice — shipped down from Sweden's far north.
 The bar, the glasses, even the tip jar are made of ice.
-Admission includes your choice of vodka drinks and 45 minutes to enjoy the scene (reservations smart during busy times).
-People are let in all at once every 45 minutes.
-That means there's a long line for drinks, and the place goes from being very crowded to almost empty as people gradually melt away.
-At first everyone's just snapping photos.
-While there are ice bars all over Europe now, this is the second one (after the Ice Hotel in Lapland).
-And it really is pretty cool…a steady 23°F.
+While there are ice bars all over Europe now, this was the second one to open (after the Ice Hotel in Lapland).
+And it really is pretty cool…a steady 23°F (reservations smart).

-The villa and garden of Carl Milles is a veritable forest of statues by Sweden's greatest sculptor.
-Millesgården is dramatically situated on a bluff overlooking the harbor in Stockholm's upper-class suburb of Lidingö.
-While the art is engaging and enjoyable, even the curators have little to say about it from an interpretive point of view--so your visit is basically without guidance.
+The villa and garden of Carl Milles is dramatically situated on a bluff overlooking the harbor in Stockholm's upper-class suburb of Lidingö.
+While the art is engaging and enjoyable, even the curators have little to say about it from an interpretive point of view — so your visit is basically without guidance.
 But in Milles' house, which dates from the 1920s, you can see his north-lit studio and get a sense of his creative genius.

-This is Vaxholm's most tempting eatery, serving "summer lunches" (salads and sandwiches) and homemade sweets, with delightful outdoor seating around the Homestead Museum in Vaxholm's characteristic fishermen's quarter.
-Anette's lingonberry muffins are a treat (tel. +46 (0)8/5413-1980).
+Vaxholm's most tempting eatery serves "summer lunches" (salads and sandwiches) and homemade sweets, with delightful outdoor seating around the Homestead Museum in Vaxholm's characteristic fishermen's quarter.

-The warship Vasa sank in 1628 in Stockholm's harbor on her maiden voyage, was rediscovered in 1956, and raised in 1961.
-She's been housed since 1990 in a brilliant museum.
-Painstakingly restored, 95 percent of the wood is original (modern bits are the brighter and smoother planks).
-Displays are well-described in English.
-Learn about the ship's rules (bread can't be older than eight years), why it sank (heavy bread?), how it's preserved (the ship, not the bread), and so on.
-For a thorough visit, plan on spending an hour watching the video and taking the free tour (in either order), then explore the boat and wander through the various exhibits.
+The warship Vasa sank in 1628 in Stockholm's harbor on her maiden voyage, was rediscovered in 1956, raised in 1961, and since 1990 has been surrounded by a brilliant museum that brilliantly shows off its painstaking restoration (95 percent of the wood is original).
+Learn about the ship's rules (bread can't be older than eight years), why it sank (stale bread?), how it's preserved (the ship, not the bread), and so on.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.